Activities of Karachi Port Trust

-Approximately, 06 ships namely, Seaspan Oceania, Seacon Bangkok, Yasmin, CmaCgm Columba & Independent Spirit Berthed at the Karachi Port Trust.
+Approximately, 06 ships namely Ts Keelung, X-Press Cassiopeia, SpilKartini, Eemslift Nelli, Riverside & Southern Unicorn berthed at the Karachi Port Trust.

-Around, 05 ships namely, Pvt Aurora, Haein Hope, Seaspan Oceania, Bulk Castor & Apl Antwerp sailed from the Karachi Port Trust.
+Around, 05 ships namely, Uafl Liberty, Seacon Bangkok, Eemslift Nelli, Yangze 31 & Independent Spirit sailed from the Karachi Port Trust.

 Copyright Business Recorder, 2024